A multiple choice question for you:

 Abdul Samad Essani – bornblogger.net

 If a mention from an influencer can give us that kind of traction, bloggers looking to build links can use the same strategy.
 This can even multiply the effect by reaching out to and building relationships with more influencers to build up their visibility and credibility.
-This can result in more people (typically the influencers’ own followers) to cite you as well, cascading the amount of backlinks to your site.
+This can result in more people (typically the influencers’ own followers) to cite you as well, cascading the number of backlinks to your site.

 Dave Schneider – NinjaOutreach.com